Skip to content

 Follow these steps to hire a skilled arborist to join your business:

-• Decide if you want to hire a subcontractor or employee and figure out how much you can afford to pay them.
+• Decide if you want to hire a subcontractor or employee, and set a pay rate.

 • Write an arborist job description to describe the responsibilities, qualifications, and traits the ideal candidate should have.